maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code-part-2-the-development.md

 * cv _ used _ name
 * notes

 So before I create tests cases the model for this needs to be created in mongoose.

+Right, I can create users, log them, unlog them.